Hello everyone, real estate photography is about capturing buildings and their interiors for realtors.

 And it’s doubled up with fluoride coating to help protect against the elements.

-It does have some distortion, but it can be fixed with a picture profile.
+It has some distortion but can be fixed with a picture profile.

 It says chromatic aberrations and ghosting color fringing the 17-35mm handle it well.